Five years after his disappearance, Antonio “TJ” Vela’s family casts wider net

 A day after he vanished, his car turned up in Inez.

-A week after he vanished, more than a hundred people bowed their heads in prayer at a Victoria bar, his last known location.
+A week after he vanished, more than 100 people bowed their heads in prayer at a Victoria bar, his last known location.

 A month after he vanished, more than 30 people lined North Navarro Street, showing his photograph and the phone number for Crime Stoppers.